MI-AFP/tutorials/tutorials/02_functions-types.md

 ### Type declaration

-There are three basic way how to introduce your own data type:
+There are three basic ways how to introduce your own data type:

-1. type synonym = you just use different name for some existing type (for example `String` is type synonym for `[Char]` = list of `Char`)
+1. type synonym = you just use a different name for some existing type (for example `String` is type synonym for `[Char]` = list of `Char`)
-2. new data type = declare type with type constructor (before `=`) and one ore more data constructors (after `=`, separated by `|`), you may use typeclass constraints, type variables and recursion
+2. new data type = declare type with type constructor (before `=`) and one or more data constructors (after `=`, separated by `|`), you may use typeclass constraints, type variables, and recursion
-3. newtype = new data type with exactly one data constructor with one parameter (new type is isomorphic with the "wrapped" type and compiler can do optimizations, can be used also in other way in more advanced code)
+3. newtype = new data type with exactly one data constructor with one parameter (new type is isomorphic with the "wrapped" type and compiler can do optimizations, can be used also in another way in more advanced code)

 ```haskell
 type String = [Char]